kizu/kizu.ru/src/posts/2018-11-06-algolia-search/index.en.md

 #### Generating Fields

-There can be a lot of ways to generate the needed JSON, if you're using just Hugo, for example, it can be harder, as you'll need to set this up just using its template engine (which is far from perfect and usable), but as I'm [preparing everything in gulp]({{% LinkTo v-14-0 %}}#engine), I can make it much easier, preparing some extra metadata just for the search index for each post, and then in Hugo I would need to do much fewer things.
+There can be a lot of ways to generate the needed JSON, if you're using just Hugo, for example, it can be harder, as you'll need to set this up just using its template engine[^mustache] (which is far from perfect and usable), but as I'm preparing everything in gulp, I can make it much easier, preparing some extra metadata just for the search index for each post, and then in Hugo I would need to do much fewer things.

+[^mustache]: InstantSearch uses [mustache](http://mustache.github.io/mustache.5.html) in its native JS variant, but there are also implementations of InstantSearch for React, Vue.js etc. as well. <!-- span="2" offset="2" -->

 I would omit the code for generating everything, but I'll describe the fields I have decided to include in my `algolia.json`.